OF International Ophthalmology Training Program Accreditation

 Dr. Aishwarya Sriram

-Steps to Accreditation
+Steps for Accreditation

 Eligibility: For ophthalmology residency training programs with at least three years duration; must have a surgical wet lab training.